The Call for Sessions is now closed. To request late submission, please contact firstname.lastname@example.org.

 General Submission Requirements

-Full name, institution, and email address for all session organizers and proposed speakers
+Full name, institution, and email address for all session organizers and a list of proposed speakers

 - Submission Details